martinpihrt/OSPy-plugins/plugins/water_meter/README.md

 This plugin needs an enabled I2C bus and connected counter PCF8583 on I2C address 0x50 or 0x51.
 This plugin measures the amount of water flowing per sec, min, hour and the total amount of water.

+The plug-in includes a manifest declaring its SMBus and I2C requirements, uses the shared OSPy worker lifecycle, closes the I2C handle during errors and shutdown, and reports counter availability, flow and totals through the Diagnostics health interface.

 Plugin setup
 -----------
 * Check Use Water Meter: